 Building and training a DCNN from scratch is a heavy task due to its complexity.
 To overcome this challenge, this project employs the approach proposed by Akhand et al. [1], which involves utilizing pre-trained DCNN models.
-Some popular DCNN models such as AlexNet [2], VGG, and ResNet [7] have demonstrated exceptional performance in image classification tasks on ImageNet [11], a vast dataset of labeled images.
+Some popular DCNN models such as AlexNet [2], VGG, and ResNet [8] have demonstrated exceptional performance in image classification tasks on ImageNet [12], a vast dataset of labeled images.
 These models are pre-trained on ImageNet, where they acquire the ability to recognize a wide range of objects and features within images.
 This is where the concept of transfer learning comes into play.

 Transfer learning is a machine learning technique that applies knowledge learned from one task to a different yet related task.
 In DCNN, transfer learning entails taking a pre-trained model, such as one trained on ImageNet, and adapting it to a new task, such as facial emotion recognition.
 This approach leverages the knowledge acquired during the pre-training phase, providing the model with a strong foundation, even when the new task has limited data available.
 The method proposed by Akhand et al. [1] underscores the significance of fine-tuning within the context of transfer learning.
+Fine-tuning is a critical step in transfer learning.
+It involves modifying the pre-trained DCNN by replacing or adding layers specifically tailored to the new task, such as facial emotion recognition.
+Typically, the existing convolutional base is retained, and new layers, often fully connected layers, are added to adapt the model to the target task.
+These newly added layers are initialized with random weights and are then trained using the new dataset.